Published 21 May 2021

 - Ensure that there is an up to date policy and procedure in place relating to MBC’s roles and responsibilities for the safeguarding and protection of children and adults at risk.

 - Ensure that employee and Member training is both available, undertaken and refreshed as required.

-- Provide advice and support to staff to discuss concerns and ensure those concerns are responded appropriately.
+- Provide advice and support to staff to discuss concerns and ensure those concerns are respond to appropriately.

 - Represent MBC at inter-agency meetings and liaise with other organisations as necessary.

-MBC Safeguarding Champions work with the Designated Safeguarding Officer to provide advice and support to colleagues to ensure that concerns are responded to quickly and correctly.
+4.8 MBC Safeguarding Champions work with the Designated Safeguarding Officer to provide advice and support to colleagues to ensure that concerns are responded to quickly and correctly.
 Each Champion agrees to undertake additional training to be able to perform this role.
-The Champions meet on a quarterly basis to share the best practices and awareness of current topics and issues.
+The Champions meet on a quarterly basis to share best practice and awareness of current topics and issues.

-All employees, contractors, volunteers and Members: ensure that the activities which they are involved in during their work are carried out in accordance with this policy and that they follow any guidance relating to it and to have undertaken basic safeguarding training, such as the ELMS training packages.
+4.12 All employees, contractors, volunteers and Members: ensure that the activities which they are involved in during the course of their work are carried out in accordance with this policy and that they follow any guidance relating to it and to have undertaken basic safeguarding training, such as the ELMS training packages.

 - Promoting awareness of good safeguarding practices in their department;

 - Be a source of advice and support to assist colleagues in responding to any concerns;